antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

 2. To get a first impression of the type of data we're dealing with, an unbiased unsupervised type of clustering analysis is a good idea.
+A suitable method is the Principle Components Analysis (PCA).

-  *
+* Go to the main screen in R2 (click the 'Go to Main' link in the left upper corner)

   * What kinds of tumors do you distinguish?
   * What is their lineage, can you relate this to a type of tissue?